linode/docs/docs/kubernetes/beginners-guide-to-kubernetes-part-4-controllers/index.md

         image: httpd:2.4.35
 {{</ file >}}

-The only noticeable difference between this Deployment and the example given in the [ReplicaSet](#replicasets) section is the `kind`.
+The only noticeable difference between a Deployment's manifest that of a [ReplicaSet](#replicasets) the `kind`.
 In this example we have chosen to initially install Apache 2.4.35.
 If you wanted to update that image to Apache 2.4.38, you would issue the following command:

     kubectl --record deployment.apps/apache-deployment set image deployment.v1.apps/apache-deployment apache-container=httpd:2.4.38